Our university geography programme accreditation scheme offers recognition of undergraduate and integrated Masters degree programmes.

 Professor Jane Hart: Professor in Geography, ESD Research Group Leader, University of Southampton

-Professor Jo Sharp: Professor of Geography; Deputy Head of School of Geographical and Earth Sciences, University of Glasgow
+Professor Jo Sharp: Professor of Geography, School of Geography and Sustainable Development, University of St Andrews

 Dr Simon Tate: Senior Lecturer in Human Geography; Geography Department Director of Excellence in Learning and Teaching, Newcastle University